 Amatrol’s wind training systems teach learners everything from the basics, like wind concepts, to advanced turbine electric hub, nacelle, and generator control troubleshooting.
 In fact, Amatrol’s unique computer-based fault insertion capabilities allow instructors to create challenging situations that teach realistic industry troubleshooting skills.

-Contact the expert consultants at Amatrol today to learn more about how they can help you develop a plan for implementing an effective solar training program.
+Contact the expert consultants at Amatrol today to learn more about how they can help you develop a plan for implementing an effective wind training program.
 Simply click the “Request Info” button at the top of the page and then finish filling out the Contact Form on the right side of the page.

 Be sure to include any questions or comments regarding your interests or requirements, and an Amatrol representative will be in touch soon.
 With Amatrol’s help, you’ll be preparing students for highly-skilled alternative energy positions in no time!